 Maybe all this was what reminded me of an old project of mine.
 To set the scene: it was December of 2008, a similarly had-its-own-energy phase in my life, and I was in the habit of sticking post-its on my monitor bezel with to-do lists or motivational quotes.
 Then it occurred to me that I could put the note directly on the screen – as in, a site I could set as the homepage for my browser, that I would see every time I went on the internet.
 So I hacked together StickyScreen, which worked without any servers or accounts or passwords.
 It just stored the note in a browser cookie that updated whenever you typed something.

 Someone emailed me a few months ago to say that they were still using StickyScreen after all these years, and out of curiosity I popped in some lightweight stats this weekend to see if there were any others.
 It turned out there are – at least a few dozen.
-Of course, in order to put in stats, I had to look at the source code, which was truly cringe-worthy.
-It was a kludge of snippets I copy-and-pasted not because I fully understood them, but because they did what I wanted them to do.
-There were also several constraints foisted on the site by the limitations at the time of the languages it was written in (imagine saying that about a novel!)
+Of course, in order to put stats, I had to look at the source code, and the source code was truly cringeworthy.
+It was a kludge of copy-and-pasted snippets that I put in not because I fully understood them, but because they did what I wanted them to do.
+There were also several constraints foisted on the site by the capabilities at the time of the languages it was written in (image saying that about a novel!)

-But I realized, in that process, that it’s similar to writing for yourself – say, in a journal – and writing (also) for others – say, in books.
-If you were only writing or making something for yourself, you could write freely for your own set of experiences; you could elide certain explanations because you would know what you meant even without them.
+But I realized, in that process, that it’s similar to writing for yourself – say, in a journal – and writing for other people – say, in books.
+If you were only writing or making something for yourself, you could write freely for your own set of experiences; you could elide certain explanations or capabilities because you would know what you meant even without them.
 But when you’re writing or making something that other people will read, or use, you have to consider a whole range of different backgrounds, experiences, mindsets, expectations.
 I’m not suggesting the first draft can’t be for yourself – in fact, quite the opposite.
-But after you write or build it for yourself, if you then intend to put your work out into the world – make it also for other people – you open yourself up to having to consider all the complications.
+But after you write or build it for your self, if you then intend to put your work out into the world – make it also for other people – you open yourself up to having to consider all the complications.

-Is that too obvious?
-Sometimes I type things and when I read them over, they sound too obvious.
-Anyway, I don’t like the word trade-off to describe this because it sounds too transactional.
-It sounds like if you could wave a magic wand and make that complexity go away, you totally would.
-I think a better word here is responsibility.
+I don’t want to use the word trade-off here because it sounds too transactional.
+I think a better word is responsibility.
 You take responsibility for the story – or the website or app – and do your best to be its steward.
 Because those extra orders of magnitude of complexity that can be so at times frustrating?
-They also hint at your connection to other people, in all their diversity.
+They’re the same things that connect you to other people.

 It’s not a cost so much as it is, I think, a gift.